genenetwork/gn-docs/api/GN-REST-API-v2.md

 ## Postfix extension

 * The API call with .json extension returns a record *without* metadata, i.e., the data version.
-Example: `api:species/Mus_musculus.json` or, the short form, `api:mouse.json`.
-This typically represents the API call that people use
+Example of a URI: `api:species/Mus_musculus.json` or, the short form, `api:mouse.json`.
+This typically represents the API call that people use (see below for some output).

 * The API call with .meta.json extension returns the metadata, including a link to the docs and links to dig further into the API.
-Example: `api:species/Mus_musculus.meta.json`, or the short form, `api:mouse.meta.json`
+Example: `api:species/Mus_musculus.meta.json`, or the short form, `api:mouse.meta.json` (see below for output).

-* The API call with other extensions may return CSV, TSV etc. Depending on documented implementation details.
+* The API call with other extensions may return CSV, TSV etc. Depending on *documented* implementation details.

 So, for species list in GN we get: